vbenso/incubator-nuttx-rmt/Documentation/reference/user/05_counting_semaphore.rst

      slightly increased code size and around 6-12 bytes times the value of ``CONFIG_SEM_PREALLOCHOLDERS``.

-  -  ``CONFIG_SEM_NNESTPRIO``: In addition, there may be multiple threads of various priorities that need to wait for a count from the semaphore.
-These, the lower priority thread holding the semaphore may have to be boosted numerous times and, to make things more complex, will have to keep track of all of the boost priorities values in order to correctly restore the priorities after a count has been handed out to the higher priority thread.
-The ``CONFIG_SEM_NNESTPRIO`` defines the size of an array, one array per active thread.
-This setting is the maximum number of higher priority threads (minus 1) than can be waiting for another thread to release a count on a semaphore.
-This value may be set to zero if no more than one thread is expected to wait for a semaphore.

-     The cost associated with setting ``CONFIG_SEM_NNESTPRIO`` is slightly increased code size and (``CONFIG_SEM_PREALLOCHOLDERS`` + 1) times the maximum number of active threads.

   -  **Increased Susceptibility to Bad Thread Behavior**.
 These various structures tie the semaphore implementation more tightly to the behavior of the implementation.
 For examples, if a thread executes